Reserve Study Software for Reserve Professionals by Reserve Professionals

 Risk Indicator

-There are essentially unlimited potential models to choose from, when creating a reserve study, so software that allows you to add in how ever many models you feel are relevant to the situation can be helpful when making tough budgeting decisions.
-If you can copy and paste, you can add in another reserve funding model... simple
+There are essentially unlimited potential models to choose from, when creating a reserve study, so software that allows you to add in how ever many funding models you feel are relevant to the situation can be helpful when making tough budgeting decisions.

 Variable Percentage Changes to the Annual Allocation Rate

 Our software allows us to change the percentage annual allocation increase (or decrease) from year to year in each funding model.
-This allows us to give recommendations that better suite or Client’s expectations while also taking into account actual decisions being made by the community (e.g., a community votes to increase an allocation rate by 10% per year for 5 and then decreasing the annual increase to 3.5% to match historical inflation rates for the remainder of the projections in the reserve study).
+This allows us to give recommendations that better meet or client’s expectations while also taking into account actual decisions being made by the community (e.g., a community votes to increase an allocation rate by 10% per year for 5 and then decrease the annual increase to 3.5% to match historical inflation rates for the remainder of the projections in the reserve study).

 We can adjust the annual return rate to whatever the Client is receiving for invested and non-invested accounts.
-This can be helpful to more accurately represent projections related to investments that may mature in a specific year or if investment is to start after a certain reserve account balance mark is met (e.g., a community would like to reserve $50,000 at 0% APR before investing additional funds in an investment at 3.5% after a five-year period).
+This can be helpful to more accurately represent projections related to investments that may mature in a specific year or if investment is to start after a certain reserve account balance mark is met (e.g., a community would like to have a minimum reserve $50,000 amount at 0% APR before investing additional funds in an investment of 3.5% after a five-year period).

-Note that the variable interest/APR rate is specific to each funding model, and each year within each funding model, not the study as a whole.
-Creating scenarios with different potential returns on investment (invested reserve funds) can better suit our clients who are often thinking of investing funds for a period (e.g., investing in a higher return investment for 10 years and then having the funds available for a roof replacement project that is projected to occur 15 years from now).
+Note that the variable interest rate/rate of return can be specific to each funding model, each year within each funding model or to the reserve study as a whole.
+Creating scenarios with different potential returns on investment (invested reserve funds) can better suite our clients who are often thinking of investing funds for a period (e.g., investing in a higher return investment for 10 years and then having the funds available for a roof replacement project that is projected to occur 15 years from now).
+We also provide a weighted average chart to help you determine what their typical rate of return is across multiple accounts (e.g., checking, savings, CD's, etc.).

 Variable Annual Inflation Rate to the Reserve Study and to Specific Components